ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 calculation progress, the _blinky_ application is executed in the LED task.
 Two LEDs engage in blinking.
 The first LED is the on-board
-GPIO-status-LED fitted on the Raspberry PI(R) Zero board.
+GPIO-status-LED fitted on the Raspberry Pi(R) Zero board.
 The second LED is manually fitted on the breadboard, attached over a resistor to one of the port pins on the port expander.